j649wang/tw/README.md

 One possible solution for homework is provided in 'answer_v2.py'.

-Here are two methods to test the solution.
+Here are two aspects to ensure the correctness of the solution.
-### Use normal tests
+### Run tests through main function

-> This is a blockquote.
+In main function, set test file as signal content.
+Check the outputs printed on consulo in different cases.
+>  ## For example,
 >
-> This is the second paragraph in the blockquote.
+> signal = signals(content='more_planes.txt')
 >
-> ## This is an H2 in a blockquot
+> signal.signalIndex(6)

 ### Use unittest

 > line1
+>
 > line2